Bills rally to beat Rams 35-32 after blowing 25-point lead

+The game appeared to be a blowout once Allen hit Stefon Diggs for a 4-yard pass to put Buffalo up 28-3 with 8:05 left in the third quarter.
+It ended up being a nail-biter.

+Jared Goff led the Rams to score on four consecutive drives, and LA took the lead on Darell Henderson’s 1-yard run with 4:30 remaining.

-Allen responded by marching the Bills (3-0) on an 11-play, 75-yard drive, which was extended by a pass interference penalty against Darious Williams on fourth-and-7 from the Rams 12.
-Williams interfered with intended receiver Gabriel Davis at the 3.
+Allen responded by marching the Bills on a 11-play, 75-yard drive.
+He hit Cole Beasley for 16 yards on third-and-25, and then got help from a pass-interference penalty against Darious Williams on fourth-and-7.

-One play later, Allen rolled to his left and lobbed a pass over a Rams defender.
-Kroft made a leaping catch and secured the ball before tumbling to the ground, his second TD of the game.
-He earned additional playing time with starter Dawson Knox sidelined by a concussion.
+One play later, Allen had time to drop back and wait for Kroft to cut across the middle.
+Watching as Kroft got a step past linebacker Micah Kiser, Allen lofted a pass, which the tight end reached up and caught before tumbling to the ground for his second TD of the game.

-Allen finished with four touchdown passes and scored on a 1-yard run.
-The third-year starter, however, contributed to the Rams’ comeback bid, with an interception and a lost fumble leading to Los Angeles scores.

 Buffalo has won its first three games in consecutive seasons, the first time the franchise has done that since 1991-92 and the third time overall.

-The decisive drive also featured a facemask penalty on Allen, who pulled down Justin Hollins while trying to avoid a sack.
-Following an incompletion and facing a third-and-25 from the Rams 30, Allen found Cole Beasley for a 16-yard catch over the middle.

-The Bills picked up a first down on the following play, when Davis drew the pass interference penalty.
+Kroft played a role in Allen’s interception.
+He made a leaping catch but had the ball stripped from his arms by Johnson.
+But Kroft, who has spent the past two seasons bothered by foot and ankle injuries, ultimately capitalized while filling in for injured starter Dawson Knox, who was sidelined by a concussion.

+“Obviously, there’s emotion that’s been brought into this,” Kroft said.
+“Playing on two bad feet last year, there was a lot of stuff to overcome personally. ...
+I’m just happy I was in a position to make a play today.”

 Allen finished 24 of 33 for 311 yards with four touchdown passes and also scored on a 1-yard run.
-The Bills appeared to be in good shape when Allen capped Buffalo’s fourth consecutive touchdown drive by hitting Stefon Diggs for a 4-yard pass with 8:05 left in the third quarter.
+He’s had a hand in 12 touchdowns, the most in team history through the first three games of the season.
+Hall of Famer Jim Kelly held the record of 10, set in 1991.

-Back came the Rams, led by Goff, who finished 23 of 32 for 321 yards with two touchdowns and one interception.
+Goff went 23 of 32 for 321 yards with two touchdowns and an interception.

-The Rams scored twice in a span of 1:55 to cut the Bills’ lead to 28-17 with 2:52 left in the third quarter.

-After Goff scored on a 1-yard run, the Rams got the ball back after Allen threw his first interception of the season.
-Allen threw deep up the left sideline where Kroft pushed aside cornerback Troy Hill, and made a leaping catch only to have the ball stripped from his arms by John Johnson III.

 Aaron Donald had two sacks and also forced an Allen fumble, which he recovered at the Bills 37.
 The recovery led to Henderson’s touchdown, which put the Rams up 32-28.